 Then it was off towards Calais.
 I had anticipated the journey taking two days, the second being a short one, followed by some shopping at Citi Europe, the huge shopping mall, next to the Channel Tunnel complex, outside of Calais.

-So here we sit in the large car park at Citi Europe, having been for a walk around the shops and had an evening meal at one of the restaurants, though nothing special.
+So here we sit in the large car park at Citi Europe, having been for a walk around the shops and had an evening meal at one of the restaurants, though nothing like fine dining.

 This evening I will book a crossing with Mr Peando's multicoloured ferryboat service for about mid-day tomorrow in the hope we can arrive home before the worst of the Friday night rush hour traffic.